 - Reduce the juices with about 1/4 (pretty much to get rid of the water we just added when deglazing)

-- Add a tablespoon of balsamic vinegar and a teaspoon of sugar.
-We want a touch of sweetness here.
+- Add a tablespoon of balsamic vinegar and a teaspoon of sugar, because we want a touch of sweetness here.

-- Now, let’s thicken it a little.
-I use corn starch.
+- Now, let’s thicken it with corn starch.
 In order not to have pieces of starch in there, turn of the heat, mix the starch with a little water, and pour it in while mixing.
 Once it’s fully mixed, turn the heat on and keep mixing until the sauce thickens.
 About a minute or so.

 - Time to serve!
-I put some sauce on a plate, cut the chicken in half, and serve it like that with some potatoes and carrots.
+I put some sauce on a plate, cut your oven roasted chicken in half, and serve it like that with some potatoes and carrots.
 The potatoes are all wrinkly on the outside, and soft on the inside.
 The chicken is absolutely wonderful, and the sauce that goes with it all is perfect.